builtByJava/builtByJava/README.md

 ### Hi there !👋

-My name is Dan Warcholak and I am a Full Stack JavaScript Developer.
-I'm proficient in core vanilla JavaScript, React.js, Node.js, Databases, and Linux.
+My name is Dan Warcholak and I am a JavaScript Developer.
+I'm proficient in core vanilla JavaScript, React.js, Node.js, Next.js, Databases, and Linux.
 Additionally, I'm experienced in foundational working knowledge of PHP, Java SpringBoot, Core Java, and Go

 - 🔭 I’m currently working on ...
   - Professional Certifications: